Installation

 Other Linux distributions

-Node is available in the repository of various package managersopen in new window, please search for Node using the package manager of your distribution.
+Node.js is available in the repository of various package managers.
+Search for "Node" using the package manager of your distribution.

 Install Dolos

-By default, Node comes with its own package manager npm.
-You can install Dolos with npm using the following command:
+By default, Node.js comes with its own package manager npm.
+Use the following commando to install Dolos with npm:

 npm install -g @dodona/dolos